zbrewer/zbrewer.github.io/_tabs/n95zb_tools.md

 * Rust-Oleum Protective Enamel Paint, Flat Black.
 If needed to touch up powder coat on the fuselage where it rubbed during shipping.
 * Razor blades.
 * Exacto knife blades (and handle).
+* Masking tape.
+* Friction tape.
+Useful for wrapping around serrated tool jaws (like locking pliers) in order to prevent damage/marring of parts.
+* Disposable gloves.
+Useful to keep methacrylate off your hands when gluing parts together.

+# Compressed Air System
+A compressed air system is optional depending on if any compressed air tools will be used and what the plans are for painting (an HVLP turbine system is an all-in-one alternative).
+That being said, a compressed air system is generally recommended and if one is going to be used the following are some recommended parts and accessories.

 # Electrical Tools
 If you will be doing any of your own wiring then there are some electrical tools that you will need.
 These are the tools I found useful but your needs may differ depending on the extent of the electrical work you will be doing.